IMOVAX Polio® Ipol® Vaccine Description 2022

-December 9, 2020 - According to the latest report from the Global Polio Eradication Initiative, 4 countries reported additional polio cases involving vaccine-derived polio.
+December 9, 2020 - According to the latest Global Polio Eradication Initiative report, four countries reported additional polio cases involving vaccine-derived polio.
 Pakistan: five WPV1 positive environmental samples, six cVDPV2 cases, and eight cVDPV2 positive environmental samples; Central African Republic: one cVDPV2 case; Chad: nine cVDPV2 cases; Somalia: one cVDPV2 case.

 December 9, 2020 - Scientists evaluated the two nOPV2 candidates in parallel clinical studies in adults, young children, and infants in two different countries to assess their safety and immunogenicity compared with the licensed Sabin mOPV2 designed to replace them.
 Designed to be more genetically stable than the licensed Sabin oral vaccine, the new vaccine appears safe.
 In addition, according to the research published in The Lancet, it provides similar immune responses when tested in healthy adults, children, and infants.

 November 13, 2020 - The WHO issued an Emergency Use Listing recommendation for the type 2 novel oral polio vaccine (nOPV2).

 December 11, 2019 - FDA: Poliovirus Vaccine Inactivated (Monkey Kidney Cell).
-IPOL vaccine is indicated for active immunization of infants (as young as 6 weeks of age), children, and adults to prevent poliomyelitis caused by poliovirus types 1, 2, and 3.
+IPOL vaccine is indicated for active immunization of infants (as young as six weeks of age), children, and adults to prevent poliomyelitis caused by poliovirus types 1, 2, and 3.

 March 25, 2015 - Sanofi Pasteur announced that the U.S. FDA approved the use of Quadracel™ (Diphtheria and Tetanus Toxoids and Acellular Pertussis Absorbed and Inactivated Poliovirus; DTaP-IPV) vaccine for active immunization against diphtheria, tetanus, pertussis, and poliomyelitis in children 4 through 6 years of age.